NeraSamples/circuitpython_http_demo/README.md

 Press once to add a button to the list, press again to remove.
 The html retrieves the buttons state every 5 seconds.

 This example is written for the Adafruit Fun House, but you can change the button pins to what you need.
+Make sure to have the correct number of button names in the `BUTTON_NAMES` variable.

 ## Color Pickers For LEDs